FREQUENTLY ASKED QUESTIONS... Ā

 "If we sign up on a more permanent basis for the use of your courseware, can you help us draft the relevant policies within our exposition to fulfil CASR requirements?"

-- Yes, we have created programs for various clients over the years and our efforts are designed to be scalable based on the size of the organisation.
-In some cases, this would require a full manual, but in others just a few policy statements to be integrated into your existing exposition.
-In any case, give us a call and we can discuss further.
+• Yes, we have created programs for various clients over the years and our efforts are designed to be scalable based on the size of the organisation.
+In some cases, this mayĀ require a full manual, but in others just a few policy and procedural statements canĀ be integrated into your existing exposition.
+In any case, contact usĀ and we'd be happy to discuss further.

 "What liability do you accept for your training and deliverables?"

-- We have worked very hard to ensure the training and deliverables are relevant and address key red-rule principles as per my peer-reviewed PhD and relevant regulatory requirements.
-However, final responsibility rests with AOC and AWC holders, and with individuals, to assess for themselves whether the deliverables meet their own safety requirements within their own vocational and personal contexts (See also our Terms and Conditions Document as part of applicable commercial agreements and downloadableĀ as a part of course purchases)
+• We have worked very hard to ensure the training and deliverables are relevant and address key red-rule principles as per my peer-reviewed PhD and relevant regulatory requirements.
+However, as per CASR Part 119 and other applicable CASR parts, final responsibility rests with AOC and AWC holders, and with individuals, to assess for themselves whether the deliverables meet their own safety requirements within their own vocational and personal contexts.
+(See also our Terms and Conditions Document as part of applicable commercial agreements and downloadableĀ as a part of course purchases.)

 Ā